 Cardiovascular disease, such as atherosclerosis, occurs when one or more of the arteries supplying blood to the heart are partially blocked due to plaque formation along the arterial walls.
 This results in myocardial ischemia, which is a decrease in the blood circulation to the heart muscle.
 This can cause symptoms such as chest pain or shortness of breath.

 Myocardial perfusion imaging requires dilated blood vessels to mimic stress.
 Most patients can achieve this by walking or running on a treadmill.
 However, there are a few reasons why a patient will not be asked to use the treadmill.
 In these cases, our team will administer a drug called Dipyridamole to simulate the effect of stress on the heart by dilating blood vessels around the body.
 If you receive Dipyridamole, you may feel short of breath or develop a mild headache.
 This will be easily and quickly reversed with the antidote, Aminophylline.

 A MIBI scan also uses a radiopharmaceutical tracer to clearly image blood flow to your heart.
 This process, also known as perfusion, is captured by a “gamma” camera to help us determine if your heart is getting enough blood under different circumstances, such as with narrowed arteries.
 Occasionally, your doctor may refer you for a MIBI to evaluate blood flow after a major heart procedure such as a stent or bypass.

 A nuclear stress test can also help determine angina symptoms and is useful in assessing possible heart damage after a heart attack.
 This exam has many names, the most common being Sestamibi cardiac scan, myocardial perfusion, and nuclear stress test.
-Insight Medical Imaging provides nuclear stress tests at Meadowlark, Millwoods and our Fort McMurray cardiac clinics.
+Insight Medical Imaging provides nuclear stress tests at our Meadowlark and Millwoods cardiac clinics.

 MIBIs For Female Patients